aj-sykes92/msc-soil-c-modelling-tutorial/read-me-im-your-tutorial-handout.md

     science to answer this question.
 Be as specific as you like, but try to keep in mind realistic constraints (e.g. on data collection, laboratory analysis, and so on).

+For your information, the marking process for your lab report will use the following structure:

+> Intro/Aims/Discussion: X/10
+> Core scenarios: X/50
+> Optimal scenario: X/15
+> Discussion of validation: X/10
+> Presentation: X/15

+## Some pointers

+You’ll notice that redefining your data inputs gives you the option to change crop and manure types.
+Ideally, I’d like you all to look at the model’s code and figure out what it’s doing when you tell it what crop or manure type is being used — but I understand that you’re under time pressure, and also that this stuff is not easy.
+So, to help you out, here’s a quick crib-notes section to let you know what’s possible.

+Adding the following crops will work just fine (careful with spelling):

+    ##  [1] "alfalfa"             "barley"              "beans_and_pulses"
+    ##  [4] "generic_crops_nos"   "grains_nos"          "grass"
+    ##  [7] "grass_clover_mix"    "maize"               "millet"
+    ## [10] "n_fixing_forage"     "non_legume_hay"      "non_n_fixing_forage"
+    ## [13] "oats"                "peanut"              "potato"
+    ## [16] "rice"                "rye"                 "sorghum"
+    ## [19] "soybean"             "spring_wheat"        "tubers"
+    ## [22] "wheat"               "winter_wheat"

+You’ll notice that some are specific and some are general — if you can find the right crop, specific is better, but the general entries give you some more flexibility.
+Note that “nos” in this context stands for “not otherwise specified”.

+For manures, the following options are already parameterised in the
+model:

+    ## [1] "dairy_cattle" "beef_cattle"  "poultry"      "swine"        "horses"
+    ## [6] "sheep"

+If you really want to get clever, you can modify or add to this data.
+It’s saved in the `parameter-data` folder.
+Anything you add, the model will be able to recognise — though you may have to reload the app.

 ## For the ambitious